✅ SAFE — Turkey

 ✅ Reality: Tolerating something and thriving on it are two very different things.
 A stray coping with scraps shows resilience, not that the food is safe.
 They also suffer undiagnosed chronic issues.
 A pet dog, especially one prone to weight gain, pancreatitis or allergies, needs measured, deliberate feeding.

-"When Indian pet parents ask me about turkey, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With turkey, the factors that matter most are preparation and quantity — not just the safety rating.
 The rating opens the question; how much and how often you feed settles it.
 The katori portions are a guide, not a prescription — read your own dog and scale accordingly."

 Sources & References